andruschka/pm2-meteor/README.md

     // this dir will contain your apps
     // (app will be deployed to /opt/pm2-meteor/ninjaApp) "deploymentDir": "/opt/pm2-meteor",

+    // will source a profile before executing tasks on the server "loadProfile": "",

     // exec mode for pm2
     "exec_mode": "cluster_mode",
     "instances": 2